 The Honor the Past: Build the Future ministry campaign will financially support church plants like Story Philly.
 It will also help existing BIC U.S. churches grow.

-When the Brethren in Christ family launched the Honor the Past: Build the Future campaign at General Assembly 2018, its goal was to raise $1.8 million for church multiplication.
+When the Brethren in Christ family launched the Honor the Past: Build the Future campaign at General Conference 2016, its goal was to raise $1.8 million for church multiplication.